Spellbound (1945 film): Music

 The film features an orchestral score by Miklós Rózsa that pioneered the use of the theremin, performed by Dr. Samuel Hoffman.
 Selznick originally wanted Bernard Herrmann, but when Herrmann became unavailable, Rózsa was hired and eventually won the Oscar for his score.
 Although Rózsa considered Spellbound to contain some of his best work, he said "Alfred Hitchcock didn't like the music — said it got in the way of his direction.
 I haven't seen him since."
 In his autobiography, Rózsa wrote that he was saddened that Hitchcock had not congratulated him, or even attempted to contact him, for winning an Oscar for his film's score.

 During the film's protracted post-production, considerable disagreement arose about the music, exacerbated by a lack of communication between producer, director, and composer.
 Rózsa had scored another film, The Lost Weekend, before Spellbound was released and had used the theremin in that score as well.
 This led to allegations that he had recycled music from Selznick's film in the Paramount production.
-Meanwhile, Selznick's assistant tampered with the Spellbound scoring by replacing some of Rózsa's material with earlier music by Franz Waxman and Roy Webb.
+Meanwhile, Selznick's assistant Audray Granville tampered with the Spellbound scoring by replacing some of Rózsa's material with earlier music by Franz Waxman and Roy Webb.
 The tangled history of the scoring process has been explored by Jack Sullivan (Hitchcock's Music, 2006) and especially Nathan Platte (Making Music in Selznick's Hollywood, 2018), both of which qualify and sometimes contradict the early accounts of the participants.

 Rózsa's music achieved great popularity outside the film.
 Selznick's innovative use of promotional recordings for radio broadcast made the themes familiar and eventually inspired Rózsa to prepare a full-scale Spellbound Concerto for piano, theremin, and orchestra.
 This work became a popular staple in the movie concerto genre and has received multiple recordings.
 Intrada Records made the first recording of the film's complete score with the Slovak Radio Symphony Orchestra.
 This album also included music not heard in the finished film.